Same-sex marriage begins in parts of Alabama, thwarted in others

 In Birmingham, dozens of same-sex couples married at the courthouse and an adjacent park, where they were greeted by supporters supplying cupcakes along with a handful of protesters bearing crosses and Bibles.

-Wiping away tears, Eli Borges Wright, 28, said he was overjoyed to be marrying the man he has been in a relationship with for the past seven years.
+Wiping away tears, Eli Borges Wright, 28, said he was overjoyed to be marrying the man with whom he has been in a relationship for the past seven years.
 “After all of these years, I can finally say this is my husband,” he said.

-The scene contrasted to that in other parts of the state, from Tuscaloosa, where gay couples were refused marriage licenses, to Shelby County, where the marriage license department was shuttered.
+The scene contrasted to that in other parts of the state, such as Tuscaloosa, where gay couples were refused marriage licenses, and Shelby County, outside of Birmingham, where the marriage license department was kept closed.

-In Mobile, attorneys for gay couples filed a federal contempt motion against Probate Judge Don Davis over the county’s marriage license division being shut, which was denied on technical grounds.
+In Mobile, attorneys for same-sex couples filed a federal contempt motion against Probate Judge Don Davis over the county’s marriage license division being shut.

 ‘SOW CONFUSION’

-“It makes the courage of the judges that have followed the federal order all the more remarkable,” he said.

-Gay rights advocates were critical of judges hindering gay marriages, and of Moore for provoking them.
+Those events, and Moore’s role in provoking them, drew criticism from gay-rights advocates.

-“Justice Moore couched his order in a desire to create clarity, but its only effect has been to sow confusion,” said Adam Talbot, a Human Rights Campaign spokesman.
+“Justice Moore couched his order in a desire to create clarity, but its only effect has been to sow confusion,” said Adam Talbot, a spokesman for the Human Rights Campaign.

-U.S. District Court Judge Callie Granade, an appointee of President George W. Bush, ruled in January that Alabama’s same-sex marriage prohibition was unconstitutional, putting her decision on hold until Monday.
+U.S. District Court Judge Callie Granade, an appointee of Republican President George W. Bush, ruled in January that Alabama’s prohibition on same-sex marriage was unconstitutional but put her decision on hold until Monday.

 In a dissenting opinion, Thomas wrote that the high court’s actions in allowing marriages to go ahead “may well be seen as a signal of the court’s intended resolution of that question.”

-In April, the Supreme Court is set to hear oral arguments in cases concerning marriage restrictions in four states.
-A ruling, due by the end of June, will determine whether the remaining 13 state bans can remain intact.
+In April, the Supreme Court is set to hear oral arguments in cases concerning marriage restrictions in Michigan, Kentucky, Ohio and Tennessee.
+A ruling, due by the end of June, will determine whether state prohibitions on gay marriage violate the U.S. Constitution’s guarantee of equal protection under the law and whether the remaining 13 state bans can remain intact.
+(Additional reporting by Lawrence Hurley in Washington)

-Additional reporting by Lawrence Hurley in Washington; Writing by Jonathan Kaminsky; Editing by Will Dunham and Grant McCool